Stan1u/hm2-AOOP/README.md

   - **Constructors**:
     - `TeacherView()`: Initializes the component.
     - `TeacherView(Teacher teacher)`: Initializes the component and sets the `DataContext` to a new `TeacherViewModel`.

+##### Note about issues
+Couldn't solve the problem with infinite loop which occures when login button is clicked.
+Test should work if the issue was solved.
+I was trying AI to cluch the situaton but nither chatGPT, Deepseek or Blackbox could find a way to repair it.
+Project included all base requirements + admin (works differently than described in requirements but I didnt do it the way it was described cuz there is infinite loop anyway) + Tests which worked but at point when the loop occured for the first time they stopped working (I guess that makes sens).
+Hope thats enough for some points and sry for making u check this mess.
+Have a nice day!